by-jp/www.byjp.me/content/notes/twitter/249937893626355712/index.md

 - imported
 - from-twitter
 ---
 Weird auto suggest from google: "Auto mount network drive when pre\[gnant\]".
-What, 'present' isn't used more?\!
+What, 'present' isn't used more?!